The Corbomite Maneuver: Plot

-After ten minutes comes and goes, Balok says that the destruction of the Enterprise has been delayed, and demands proof of corbomite's existence.
+After ten minutes pass, Balok says that the destruction of the Enterprise has been delayed, and demands proof of corbomite's existence.
 When Kirk refuses, Balok states after another interval that the crew will be interned on an Earth-like planet and the Enterprise then destroyed.
 A small tug ship detaches from the Fesarius and starts towing the Enterprise deep into First Federation space.
 Intuiting that the tug ship's tractor beam cannot be as powerful as that of the Fesarius, Kirk orders the Enterprise to engage the engines at right angles to their course.
 Just as its engines are about to overload, the Enterprise breaks free.
 This apparently disables the alien vessel; the crew picks up a distress call which its mother ship does not answer, and which Uhura estimates would be too weak for them to hear anyway.

 Kirk, McCoy, and Bailey form a boarding party to render assistance, leaving Spock on the Enterprise as a safeguard.
 They beam over, discovering that the "Balok" on their monitor was an effigy.
 The real Balok, looking like a hyperintelligent human child, welcomes them aboard.
 He was testing the Enterprise and its crew to discover their intentions.
 Balok expresses a desire to learn more about human culture, and suggests allowing a member of their crew to remain on his ship as an emissary of the Federation.
 Bailey volunteers, and Balok gives the officers a tour of his ship.